san-sei/documents/content/en/docs/For_users/dasboard.md

 </p>

 Inside the **Security**, you can see your security keys as well as a button which allows you to add new security keys.
 By clicking on the **Add Security Key** button, a wizard the same as the one below will be shown.
-Click on "Yes" if you want to continue adding a new security key.
+Click on **OK** if you want to continue adding a new security key.

 <p align="center">
     <img src="/images/vendor/UserPanel/userpanel_s_3.png" class="doc-img-frame">